 Q: What’s in a Brahman’s hump?
 Is a Brahman hump made out of water?

-A: No, the Brahman hump is not made of water.
+A: Once again this is one of the most common Brahman Cattle FAQs!
+And no, the Brahman hump is not made of water.
 It is a muscle and contains mostly connective tissue.

 Q: Can you eat the beef from a Brahman hump?